Comrs of Customs and Excise v Barclays Bank plc

 Her Majesty's Commissioners of Customs and Excise v Barclays Bank Plc [2006] UKHL 28 is a leading English tort law case concerning negligent misstatement and pure economic loss.

 Facts

-Customs and Excise needed to freeze the bank account of a Barclays customer.
+The Customs and Excise needed to freeze the bank account of two Barclays customers, Brightstar Systems Ltd and Doveblue Ltd, as they both owed the Customs and Excise large sums of unpaid value added tax.
 By law, banks are required to comply with requests for freezing orders and are paid for the service.
-When it received the request, the bank replied that it would abide.
-But due to "operator error", the customer proceeded to empty all of the money from the account.
+When the bank received the request, the bank replied that it would abide.
+But due to "operator error", the account was not frozen and the customer proceeded to empty all of the money from the account.
 Customs and Excise sued Barclays for the amount that was lost along with the interest.
 Barclays argued it had no duty of care, nor had it assumed responsibility.

 Judgment

 Court of Appeal

 Peter Gibson LJ, Longmore LJ, Lindsay LJ held that there was no duty and proposed that Hedley Byrne type assumption of responsibility should be subsumed into the threefold test from Caparo Industries plc v Dickman.